-The following subsections summarize the findings of historical reports developed for the Camp Butner FUDS and relate to MRS-04.
-Previous Military Munitions Response Program (MMRP) investigations conducted at RC2 which includes MRS-04 are summarized below.
-The MRS consists of one contiguous area that makes up the south-central portion of the RC2 Area of Interest (AOI) as shown in Figure 2.
-This information is presented to summarize current site conditions and historical site investigation activities and findings, and to provide background for the discussion on the implementation of AGC and LUCs at MRS-04.
+The following subsections summarize the findings of historical reports developed for the Camp Butner FUDS and relate to the current MRS-07.
+There have been three previous Military Munitions Response Program (MMRP) investigations conducted at RC1 and, therefore, MRS-07.
+The MRS is located in the north-western portion of the RC1 Area of Interest (AOI) as shown in Figure 2.
+The following information is presented to summarize current site conditions and historical site investigation activities and findings, and to provide background for the discussion on the implementation of AGC and LUCs at MRS-07.